Apprenticeship For Career Seekers

 • Attending any required information sessions or assessments

-Registered apprenticeships are high-quality work-based learning and post-secondary earn-and-learn models that meet national standards for registration with the U.S. Department of Labor (USDOL).
-USDOL studies the value of registered apprenticeship to job seekers:
+Registered apprenticeships are high-quality work-based learning and earn-and-learn models that meet national standards for registration with Apprenticeship Colorado.

 • Earn wages, with at least one guaranteed increase